-As we kick summer off and find cool ways to entertain our kids during a pandemic, there's one activity that's a surefire way to keep little ones of all ages busy—an adventure-filled book.
+As we kick summer off and find cool ways to entertain our kids during the hot days ahead, there's one activity that's a surefire way to keep little ones of all ages busy—an adventure-filled book.
 To help you find what's best, we caught up with Keira Pride, head librarian at Stratford School to provide a list of books for kids to read this summer.

-Some wisk readers away to magical lands, others delve into prejudice and coming of age, while some are fiction-based novels that take you to other worlds.
+Some whisk readers away to magical lands, others delve into prejudice and coming of age, while some are fiction-based novels that take you to other worlds.
 Whatever adventure they choose, there's something for everyone.
-Cheers to summer 2020.
+Cheers to summer reading.